GaloisInc/saw-script/doc/manual/manual.md

 Aside from the functions we have listed so far, there are a number of other operations for working with basic data structures and interacting with the operating system.

+TODO: put descriptions together with types in the following, and fix spacing

 The following functions work on lists: